The backup fails with one of the following errors:

-There's a number of reasons that can very easily cause networks issues which will result in a failed backup pointing to a Windows Error 64 or 59.
+There are a number of reasons that can very easily cause network issues which will result in a failed backup pointing to a Windows Error 64 or 59.
 Mainly it could be down to potential hardware failures/issues or even configuration of network devices for that matter.

 Aside from that, firewalls, other traffic on the line or other software could be causing load on the network or even on the storage device itself, that might be going over timeouts or maximum retransmission limits.

-Sending backups over an unreliable connection such as a VPN/WAN connection can also result in such a failure, unless using the Altaro Offsite Server tool for offsite copies.
+Sending backups over an unreliable connection such as a VPN/WAN connection can also result in such a failure, unless using the Offsite Backup Server tool for offsite copies.

 Timeouts from specific NAS boxes when using domain credentials can also be causing such disconnections.